 Teaching English to Speakers of Other Languages (TESOL) (Certificate)

-The undergraduate certificate program in teaching English to speakers of other languages consists of a coherent set of courses that provides students with the skills necessary to teach English as a foreign language.
+The undergraduate certificate program in teaching English to speakers of other languages consists of key courses that provide students with the practical skills and confidence necessary to teach English as a second or foreign language anywhere in the world.
+This certificate can be added to any degree program and includes a supervised TESOL internship to gain valuable hands-on experience before graduation.

 This certificate does not certify students to teach in Arizona public schools (K-12).